Rirsc/rirsc.github.io/content/pages/about.md

 [Advanced hypertexting](https://www.kickscondor.com/hypertexting/), I guess.
 Many pages are in progress, or incorrect.
 This is my tiny realm and its fine that way.

 > I want my webpage to be static, minimalist, energy-efficient and fast.
-- This website has no trackin, analytics or ads.
+- This website has no tracking, analytics or ads.
 - It has its own [humans.txt](https://rirsc.github.io/humans.txt) as following this [cute idea](https://humanstxt.org/)
 - No JavaScript.
 - [Designed to last](https://jeffhuang.com/designed_to_last/)